SSH brute-force telemetry

 About the lively version

-This used to be its own little website with an actual domain — animated dots arriving in real time, a lava-lamp aesthetic, a satisfying way to leave a tab open during boring meetings.
-I eventually decided it did not quite earn a dedicated site of its own, so now it is this one static map and a few paragraphs that get the same point across.
+This used to be its own website with a real domain — animated dots in real time, lava-lamp vibes, a good tab to leave open during boring meetings.
+It didn't quite earn the domain.
+So it's this static map now.